Sarah Carr: Education Reporting

 Sarah Carr: Journalist and Editor

 I have worked as an education journalist for the last 20 years.
-My book, Hope Against Hope, tells the story of the New Orleans schools after Hurricane Katrina through the eyes of those most affected by the dramatic education changes.
-I am currently a Russell Sage Foundation Visiting Journalist and a contributing editor at the Hechinger Report.
+My book, Hope Against Hope (Bloomsbury), tells the story of the New Orleans schools after Hurricane Katrina through the eyes of those most affected by the dramatic education changes.
+In addition to freelance editing and reporting work, I currently serve as director of the Spencer Education Journalism Fellowship at Columbia University and manage the Education Reporting Collaborative.
+I was a spring 2023 Russell Sage Foundation Visiting Journalist, the fall 2022 Ottaway Visiting Professor at SUNY New Paltz, and a 2021-22 O'Brien Fellow in Public Service Journalism.
 Previously, I led an investigative team at the Boston Globe dedicated to reporting on education equity.
-From 2014-2019, I oversaw an education journalism fellowship called The Teacher Project at the Columbia Graduate School of Journalism.
+And from 2014-2019, I oversaw an education journalism fellowship called The Teacher Project at the Columbia Graduate School of Journalism.
 I have written for the Atlantic magazine, the Washington Post, the Nation magazine, Slate, and several other news outlets.
-I live in New York and can be reached at sarah_carr8@yahoo.com.
+I live in New York and can be reached at s[email protected].

 Featured Work